 - Each networked component of a UAS is considered as an individual UE from the perspective of the 3GPP system.

-- UAVs can be added or removed from a UAS.
+- A UAV can be replaced by another from a UAS.

 - An UAV Controller can be removed from a UAS and replaced with another UAV Controller or a TPAE.